-Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves.
-The apartments are usually well maintained beautiful and in locations. in Sunday newspapers, The owners advertise in journals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".
+Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves. well The apartments are usually maintained and in beautiful locations.
+The owners advertise in Sunday newspapers, in journals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".